WhenLifeHandsYouLemons/extramaths/README.md

-# extramaths 0.1.1
+# extramaths

-A Python package that simplifies equations.
-Right now it only does quadratics and 2D shape areas, soon I'll add more.
+A Python package that simplifies calculations.

 Go to [https://pypi.org/project/extramaths/](https://pypi.org/project/extramaths/ "Download page") to install the package.